plone/training/theming/ttw-advanced_2.rst

 The Plone `<body>` element has a lot of CSS classes that allow you to create accurate conditions for your Diazo rules.

-Those classes allow to get many information on the context like:
+Those classes make it possible to get a lot of information about the current context like:

 - the current user role, and his permissions,
 - the current content-type and its template,